Independent Occupational Therapist

 JULIE SWANN

-Some of these articles form the basis for my book: 'Promoting independence and activity in older people'
+Some of the articles up to February 2007 form the basis for my book:-

 Some of these articles can be downloaded in PDF format.
 To view the PDF files you will need the free Acrobat Reader.